-Applications relying on RF systems-- everything from unmanned aerial vehicles (UAVs) to radar systems-- have been evolving towards lighter, high-performance designs, but are frequently constrained by lump-element RF components.
-Benchmark's new filter product lines were designed to give RF engineers new options to address size, weight, and power (SWaP), temperature tolerance, and integration into designs through the ability to effectively stack, embed, and surface mount components.
+Applications relying on RF systems—everything from unmanned aerial vehicles (UAVs) to radar systems—have evolved towards lighter, high-performance designs but are frequently constrained by lump-element RF components.
+Benchmark's new filter product lines were designed to give RF engineers new options to address size, weight, and power (SWaP), temperature tolerance, and integration into designs through the ability to stack, embed effectively, and surface mount components.

-Benchmark Lark Technology combined our 30 years of experience in the RF components space with advanced circuit manufacturing technology to develop a new line of customizable bandpass, bandpass, highpass, and lowpass filters using LCP material for frequencies up to 40 GHz.
-Essentially, these are traditional stripline filter designs made using our proprietary circuit fab process with LCP.
-This filter design allows our engineers to customize small, wideband and high-performance filters using the fine lines and spaces (currently at 25 microns) that are not achievable using conventional circuit fab techniques.
-The overall package is planar and extremely thin, making it ideal for surface mounting or stacking.
+Benchmark Lark Technology leveraged our 30 years of experience in the RF components space to develop a new line of customizable bandpass, bandpass, highpass, and lowpass filters using LCP material for frequencies up to 40 GHz.
+Essentially, these are traditional stripline filter designs made using a semi-additive circuit fab process with LCP.
+This filter design allows our engineers to customize small, wideband, and high-performance filters using fine lines and spaces that are not achievable using conventional filter manufacturing techniques.
+The overall package is planar and extremely thin, ideal for surface mounting or stacking.

 Design Options are Expanded When Filters Can be Stacked

 While small filter size is a huge advantage on its own, being able to configure multiple filters in a stack-up further reduces the area required for board layouts in any RF system.
 It also eliminates the need for interconnects since components are installed using an SMT process.
 Our customers have been asking for stacked filters as it gives them the ability to integrate more functionality into their RF board layouts.
-We are also working on incorporating active functions into a custom surface mountable solution including switches, mixers, and amplifiers.
-At the end of the day, it is all about the SWaP.
-Stacking filters gives our customers the ability to make a significant reduction in size and weight and allows them to get more functionality in a smaller footprint.
-There is no compromise on performance since these filters still perform comparably to other technologies that are much larger, i.e. cavity or lumped element filters.
-This capability can be applied to just about any application requiring filtering, switching or amplification including RF front-end phased array receivers for UAVs, CubeSats, and airborne radars / EW systems.
+We are also incorporating active functions into a custom surface mountable solution, including switches, mixers, and amplifiers.
+It is all about the SWaP.
+Stacking filters gives our customers the ability to significantly reduce size and weight and allows them to get more functionality in a smaller footprint.
+There is no compromise on performance since these filters still perform comparably to other much larger technologies, i.e., cavity or lumped element filters.
+This capability can be applied to just about any application requiring filtering, switching, or amplification, including RF front-end, phased array receivers for UAVs, CubeSats, and airborne radars / EW systems.

 Switched filter bank showing stacking LCP BP filters